 💮 It usually will be no problem if your doctor has given you a new diagnosis that is similar to the last one.
 This is especially common for mental health.
 For example: One doctor might diagnose Bipolar, and then a new doctor might diagnose the same symptoms to be Borderline Personality Disorder.
 As long as person is still have severe psychiatric symptoms, that is what they will be looking for.

 What Do They Look for in My Medical Records?

 According to the policies for medical reviews, Social Security will look for the following:

 💮 You are seeing a doctor regularly (whatever amount your doctor recommends)

-💮 Your medical records say that you are still impaired or still having symptoms.
-(Ideally, they will indicate if your symptoms are severe).
+💮 Your medical records indicate that you are still impaired or still having severe symptoms.

 There are some exceptions to these rules.
 For example, some people have reasons why they cannot stay on medications prescribed by their doctor.
 Learn more about this here: How to Please the Social Security Gods

 💮 When you first applied, you needed to prove that you were disabled.
 This is difficult to do and can take many years.